Gontafi/Gontafi/README.md

 *April 2023 – June 2023*
 - Automated data workflows using Python and Pandas, streamlining research processes.
 - Designed and implemented APIs with Flask to support data interaction.
 ---

-## 🌱 Currently Exploring

-- Advanced backend architectures (gRPC, event-driven systems)
-- Scalable and distributed system designs
-- Exploring front-end tools to complement backend expertise

----

-## 📄 Certifications

-- **Tech Orda (Astana Hub)** – Python Backend Developer (October 2022 – May 2023)

----

-## 🤝 Collaboration

-I'm open to collaborating on backend projects, microservices, or automation tools.
-If you have an exciting project in mind, feel free to reach out!

----

 ## 📫 Get in Touch